tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

  - Improved the latest conversation list loading speed after login.
  - Added the log cleaning feature.
  - Fixed message loss when synchronizing a large number of unread C2C messages.
- - After a user leaves an audio-video chat room, system messages about members quitting the group will not be pushed to the user's device.
+ - After a user leaves an audio-video group, system messages about members leaving the group will not be pushed to the user's device.
  - Fixed the issue where group system messages occasionally failed to be delivered to users.
- - Added the frequency limit logic to onRefresh/onRefreshConversations.
+ - Added the frequency limit logic to `onRefresh/onRefreshConversations`.
- - Optimized exceptional saveMessage ordering.
+ - Optimized exceptional `saveMessage` ordering.

 **iOS and Mac platforms**

-  - Changed the getGroupInfo callback parameter to TIMGroupInfoResult to fetch the error codes corresponding to each group.
+  - Changed the `getGroupInfo` callback parameter to `TIMGroupInfoResult` to fetch the error codes corresponding to each group.
   - Optimized the display style of push notifications for 4.x versions to keep consistency with 2.x and 3.x versions.
   - Fixed the issue where login accounts that contain Chinese characters failed to send images, files, and videos.

 **Android platform**

   - Fixed the issue where mobile phones running the 4.2.2 system version failed to load so.
-  - Fixed the issue where getGroupInfo returns an incorrect amount of data.
+  - Fixed the issue where `getGroupInfo` returns an incorrect amount of data.
-  - Changed the getGroupInfo callback parameter to TIMGroupDetailInfoResult to fetch the error codes corresponding to each group.
+  - Changed the `getGroupInfo` callback parameter to `TIMGroupDetailInfoResult` to fetch the error codes corresponding to each group.
-  - Used the com.tencent.imsdk.TIMGroupReceiveMessageOpt class in a unified manner.
+  - Used the `com.tencent.imsdk.TIMGroupReceiveMessageOpt` class in a unified manner.

 **Windows platform**